mk270/iron-example/README.md

 Keeping up-to-date
 ------------------

-You will need to be up-to-date with Rust and Cargo.
-These tools change daily, and
+You will need to be up-to-date with Rust and [Cargo](http://crates.io).
+These tools change daily, and normally a very recent version of both is required.

 Building
 --------